thelastoutpostworkshop/FastDisplayPrototyping/README.md

-# Display Prototyping for Adafruit GFX or TFT eSPI
+# Display Prototyping for Adafruit GFX and TFT eSPI

+## Display supported
+All display supported by Adafruit GFX and TFT eSPI libraries

 ### Commands